orbs-network/orbs-spec/behaviors/flows/voting.md

 * Guardian
   * An account registered to a Guardian
   * Actively participates in Orbs voting.
-* Stakeholder
+* Delegator
-  * An Orbs account / stakeholder that selected an active voter or another account (agent) to act on its behalf.
+  * An Orbs account that selected an active voter or another account (agent) to act on its behalf.
 * Agent
   * An Orbs account that another account delegated its voting to.